Balanced Family Medicine

 Second year residents spend two to four half days each week in the Family Medicine Center.
 Residents at this level provide continuing care to a larger number of families than first year residents and have a greater degree of responsibility.
 Residents are encouraged to coordinate all of the health needs of their patients with the assistance of team nurses and under the supervision of family medicine faculty members.
 During the second year, each resident is assigned approximately 200-250 patients for continuing care and aim to experience at least 700 outpatient encounters.
 Second year residents share after hours and weekend call for Family Medicine Center patients.
 Residents may also become involved with the delivery of sports medicine services to local high schools and colleges.

-Inpatient Medicine - two blocks
+Inpatient Medicine - eight weeks

 The inpatient medicine rotation for second year residents takes place at Sky Lakes Medical Center.
 The second year residents supervise and assist the first year residents on the medicine service in delivering inpatient care.
 Residents will develop their proficiency and efficiency in managing complex patients and become leaders of the inpatient team, running teaching rounds and prioritizing admissions.
 As previously, our ICU is open, so we care for all levels of care while on this rotation.

-Maternal Child Health - two blocks
+Maternal Child Health - eight weeks

 The maternal child health rotations take place in Klamath Falls at Sky Lakes Medical Center.
 The emphasis is on care of low and high-risk patients and continuation of experience in the first year.
 Additionally, residents follow the neonates at the Family Birthing Center.
 Second and third year residents help organize teaching experiences and supervise sign-outs.